informalsystems/modelator/tests/cli/test_load_without_config.md

 [4]
 ```

-Run `check` on the loaded model specifying a property to check:
+Running `check` on the loaded model specifying a property to check should
+succeed:

 ```sh
 $ modelator check --invariants=Inv